resurrectism/api/SECURITY.md

 - [x] GitHub's builtin [dependabot](https://github.com/dependabot) feature notifies us of security vulnerabilities in our dependencies and how to fix them.

+- [x] Use `bundle-audit` in the Rails CI pipeline to check the Gemfile.lock against the advisory database

 ### [A07 Identification and Authentication Failures](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/)

 #### Permits brute force or other automated attacks